 This guide highlights some practical security measures that you can take while you are configuring and setting up your server infrastructure.
 This list is not an exhaustive list of everything that you can do to secure your servers, but this offers you a starting point that you can build upon.
 Over time you can develop a more tailored security approach that suits the specific needs of your environments and applications.

 With SSH keys, a private and public key pair are created for the purpose of authentication.
 The private key is kept secret and secure by the user, while the public key can be shared.
 This is commonly referred to as asymmetric encryption, a pattern you may see elsewhere.

-In either case, it is a best practice to not allow the
+It is a best practice to not allow the

 root user to login directly over SSH.
 Instead, login as an unprivileged user and then escalate privileges as needed using a tool like